 Where it matters is when there are voip clients, or any application that doesn’t tolerate packet loss or high latency.

-The 802.1X authentication is quite a chatty affair, and it takes a bit of time.
+In an enterprise environment it’s common to use 802.1X authentication.
+This is quite a chatty affair, and it takes a bit of time.
 The hallowed figure often quoted for voip clients is to keep latency under 150ms.
 The process of roaming to a new AP and then performing 802.1X can take longer than this.

 With FT, the network authentication part of the roam is reduced dramatically.
 However, it does need to be supported by the client and network.